 We Can Help You Negotiate With The Condemning Authority

 If you’ve received notice that your property is facing condemnation, contact the law offices of Dawson & Sodd without delay.
 Schedule a free consultation meeting with one of our Texas eminent domain attorneys.
-We’re dedicated to guiding Texas property owners through the condemnation process.
+Our law firm focuses on guiding Texas property owners through the condemnation process.
 We are eager to discuss your situation, answer any questions you may have and provide helpful legal advice on how best to proceed with your case.
 Call us today at 903-872-8181 (Corsicana) or 214-373-8181 (Dallas).

 If one of your worries is about the upfront costs of hiring one of the top eminent domain law firms in Texas, don’t be.
-Most of our condemnation cases are handled on a contingency basis.
+We handle most condemnation cases on a contingency basis.
 This means there are no attorney fees unless we win your case and get you compensation.
 There is certainly no fee for calling us and letting us answer your questions!